Fernando Alonso training regime 'worthy of an Olympic athlete'

 The Circuit de Catalunya is considered a far greater test of a car's overall capabilities than Jerez, and for the final testing session, from 28 February to 3 March, Alonso and Massa will drive on alternate days.

-Alonso, who has finished second in the championship in two of his three years at Ferrari, has revealed the extent of his training regime on
+Alonso, who has finished second in the championship in two of his three years at Ferrari, has revealed the extent of his training regime on his Twitter account.

 "Summary of the last three weeks of preparation - 936km bike, 91km run, 8hrs swim, 7hrs gym, 14hrs various (ski, tennis, soccer, etc)."